mobile-vr/mobile-vr-sdk/README.md

 ## Message to visitors
-Welcome to this repo!
+Welcome to this repo!<br>
-Contribute to help building the cheapest VR headset.
+Contribute to help building the cheapest VR headset.<br>
 Advice on good practices is welcome.

 ## Tested devices